apricotlab/voice_record/README.md

 python -m pip install pydub<br>

 <b>How to run</b>
-Place wav2mp3.py in the directory where the .wav files exist.
+Place wav2mp3.py in the directory where the .wav files exist.<br>
-Then run the following:
+Then run the following:<br>
 python3 wav2mp3.py